- Doctoral (CAPIC)

 THE INTERNSHIP PROGRAM

-This internship is 22 hours per week which includes 2 hours of individual supervision, 2 hours of case conference seminar and 2 hours of didactic seminar.
+The internship is 22 hours per week which includes 10-12 client hours; 2 hours of individual supervision, 1.5 hours of case conference seminar; 2 hours of didactic seminar; half-hour community meeting.
 Additional didactics and workshops are often scheduled throughout the year.
-The Clinic is HIPAA compliant and includes trainings in diversity.
-During the 2024-2025 academic year, pre-doctoral psychology and post-masters (AMFT and ASW) interns will receive an annual stipend of $6,000.
+The clinic is HIPAA compliant and includes trainings in diversity.
+For the 2025-26 academic year, pre-doctoral psychology interns will receive an annual stipend of $6,000.

 All interns at the Institute’s Whitney Center for Psychotherapy have full use of the Institute library, the Institute’s Extended Education Public Programs, ARAS, and are welcome to participate in many of the activities of the Institute learning community.